hanielcedraz/BAQCOM/README.md

 	<br>

 ## STEP.4 - Install PigZ:
-	# If you would like to use all power of the parallel, install pigz.
+	# If you would like to use parallel, Install the pigz to speed up your analysis results.
 	     # Centos
 		$ sudo yum install pigz
 	     # Ubuntu